-The entity has prepared another set of annual financial statements as at 31 December 2018 in accordance with the Hungarian Accounting Law and generally accepted accounting principles in Hungary, we have issued a separate report on those financial statements on 17 April 2019.
+The entity has prepared another set of annual financial statements as at 31 December 2019 in accordance with the Hungarian Accounting Law and we have issued a separate report on those financial statements on 20 April 2020.

 The entity has prepared the financial statements for the purpose to comply with the Regulation (EC) No 550/2004 of the European Parliament and of the Council of 10 March 2004.
 Our auditor's report should not be used for any other purposes.